 What’s needed however is a way to continuously monitor vendors in near real-time throughout the life of the vendor relationship.

-Continuous cybersecurity monitoring of your vendors helps your program run more efficiently by increasing the scalability of your ability to do assessments, and the lower the time and cost to execute them.
+Continuous security monitoring of your vendors helps your program run more efficiently by increasing the scalability of your ability to do assessments, and the lower the time and cost to execute them.
 By giving you indispensable data insights into the activity and security posture of your vendors, you can take a much more targeted approach to assessments.
 Here’s how.

 The world at large and the cybersecurity threats it presents are changing faster than ever.
 Businesses are working with more vendors than ever not only to address the changes to business climate 2020 presented, but also to become more nimble, adaptable and profitable as digital transformation takes hold.
 In an ever-expanding third-party ecosystem, relying solely on manual self-assessments that take a one-size-fits-all approach is no longer feasible or realistic.
 Continuous monitoring introduces a true game changer to any TPRM program by increasing the operational efficiency of your program, decreasing the risk lingering in your ecosystem, and increasing the scalability of your program.
 In other words you can do more, do it faster and do it cheaper.
 What does that add up to?
 A program that enables the larger business, which is dependent on vendors, to be more efficient and profitable.